laminas/laminas-xmlrpc/docs/book/server.md

 - `system.methodHelp`
 - `system.methodSignature`

-Internally, these map to the methods of the same name in `Zend\XmlRpc\Server`.
+Internally, these map to the methods of the same name in `Laminas\XmlRpc\Server`.

 If you want to add namespaces to the methods you serve, simply provide a namespace to the appropriate method when attaching a function or class: